How to Book Your Motorcycle Theory Test

 The staff members at the test centre staff will check to see whether you have anything with you that may be used to cheat the result.
 Not allowing them to check means your test would not go ahead as planned.

-Cheating in the car theory test is illegal and can result in a prison sentence and a ban from driving.
+Note: Cheating in the motorcycle theory test is illegal and can result in a prison sentence and a ban from driving.

 How Multiple Choice Questions Work

 Learners will use a computer to answer fifty (50) multiple-choice questions.
 The maximum time you can take to answer all 50 questions is 57 minutes (a little less than one hour).

 Before you begin answering any of the questions, you will get:

 - Full instructions on how the driving theory test works.